How to Keep Condo Boards From Giving You a Hard Time

 - allows you to email the recordings to residents who were unable to attend meetings.

-Florida Statutes state that residents are allowed to videotape or record board meetings as long as doing so does not get in the way of meetings and as long as the board is advised that recordings are being made.
+Most state statutes allow residents to videotape or record board meetings as long as doing so does not get in the way of meetings and as long as the board is advised that recordings are being made.

-They are great to have because they can be replayed for Directors who have lied to residents about various issues.
+Recordings are great to have because they can be replayed for directors who have lied to residents about various issues.

-For example, on Director told people at different meetings that the community had anywhere from 10 to 45 leaking roofs!
-At last count, it was 15, but there’s no way to know the real count.
-However, there is a way to show that the Director was lying!
+For example, one director told people at different meetings that the community had anywhere from 10 to 45 leaking roofs but the real count was 15.
+This proved that the director was being less than honest.

 Hire a Lawyer

-Defending yourself against rogue Boards begins the second you are handed a copy of your condominiums declarations
+Defending yourself against boards begins the second you are handed a copy of your condominiums declarations

 It is then that you should decide whether you really want to own a particular condominium or not.

-Always bear in mind that no matter how good the situation may seem it just takes one malicious Board of Directors to damage you both financially and socially.
+Always bear in mind that no matter how good the situation may seem it just takes one malicious board member to create problems for you.

-If you live in a problem condo, do you think these tips will help you?
+If you live in a condo, do you think these tips will help you?

 Questions & Answers